skullsminer/SkullsMinerLite/README.md

    GUI

       SkullsMinerLite has a GUI making it easy to configure and run.
       Relies on config files.
-No need to edit bat files.
 Simply run SkullsMinerLite Set your wallet address and hit start
+	  If you are using NiceHash &/or HashCryptos, Open the PoolsConfig.json file in the config folder and enter your wallet adress here
       For console lovers.
 Run SkullsMinerLite-ConsoleUp.

    AutoUpdate